 - Take What You Need/Leave What You Can board: This is a popular display that you may have seen online, but it is essentially space where students can give positivity and kindness to one another or receive words of encouragement for themselves.

 - Post-it Prompt or Whiteboard Prompt: I have one bulletin board with a tiny whiteboard attached to it.
 Each week I write a short writing prompt on the whiteboard that is usually fun or light-hearted (and themed to that week–Halloween, Back to School Night, etc.).
 Next to the prompt, there are post-its and pens and students can respond to the prompt.
 Students can do this when they get to class early, after the bell rings, during breaks, and occasionally I will let them answer if we finish class early (which can sometimes be a useful tool if you find yourself with extra time at the end of the period).
-Students really enjoy seeing others’ responses, which I also display on my Instagram that students can follow (@magicalmsmurphy).
+Students really enjoy seeing others’ responses.
 This adds one element to the room where students can interact and feel a part of the classroom.

 - Informational Bulletin Boards: Some of your more informational bulletin boards can still be interactive by adding an element where students can experience or engage with the display.
 One way to do this is to have sleeves/pockets where students can pull out informational cards or paper that is folded over and can be opened for more information.
 This makes it so students can actively seek and discover more information in your class.
 I do this through an American Literature author wall.

 There are many ways to make your classroom more comfortable, more inviting, and more fun for both you and your students!
+There is not one RIGHT way to do it.
+You know your own personal style and your students.
 Teachers already have a million things to do, be kind to yourself and know that you do not have to do everything at once.
-Slowly add or change aspects of your room and never be afraid to try something new.
+Slowly add or change aspects of your room (if you want to!) and never be afraid to try something new.
 The most important part of a room is who is inside and as long as your students feel safe, welcome, inspired, and empowered, everything else will fall into place.